 - Consideration of student's race, ethnicity, culture, geographic and economic background.

 Candidates will be provisionally admitted and notified of their admission status.
 The offer of admission will specify a deadline for acceptance of this offer.
-Applicants must respond to Education Academic Services by this date; those who do not will forfeit their position.
-Admission is not final until Education Academic Services receives the acceptance and program eligibility is confirmed through spring semester grades.
+Applicants must respond to the School of Education Student Services office by this date; those who do not will forfeit their position.
+Admission is not final until the office receives the acceptance and program eligibility is confirmed through spring semester grades.

 CRIMINAL BACKGROUND INVESTIGATION